Tech Brief: Citrix Desktops-as-a-Service (DaaS)

 - StoreFront: Used as the web interface for access to applications and desktops.
 StoreFront is an optional component that can be installed within a customer’s data center, or the cloud-hosted Workspace can be used for more functionality.

 For more information on why you would host these components on-premises vs cloud look at Conceptual Architecture and Process Flow section.

 Citrix Cloud allows you to easily extend beyond Virtual Apps and Desktops to provide your end users with a complete workspace.
 Other Citrix Cloud services allow you to deploy, create, and manage workspaces with apps and data from a unified location.
 A description of these Citrix Cloud services can be found below:

-- Virtual Apps and Desktop service: delivers Windows, Linux, web, and SaaS applications or full virtual desktops
+- Desktops-as-a-Service (DaaS): delivers Windows, Linux, web, and SaaS applications or full virtual desktops

-- Endpoint Management: manages endpoints through mobile device management (MDM) or mobile application management (MAM)
+- Endpoint Management service: manages endpoints through mobile device management (MDM) or mobile application management (MAM)

-- Secure Browser: isolates web browsing to protect your corporate network from browser-based attacks
+- Remote Browser Isolation service: isolates web browsing to protect your corporate network from browser-based attacks

-- Gateway: allows secure, contextual access to apps and data
+- Gateway Service: allows secure, contextual access to apps and data

 - Analytics: collects actionable insights in order to proactively handle security threats, improve app performance, and support operations of your environment